fbpx

 Investment Risk

-Different types of investments carry with them different risks.
-Sound retirement income planning involves understanding these risks and how they can influence your available income in retirement.
+All investing carries some risk, but not every investment carries the same risk.
+Sound retirement planning involves understanding these risks and how they can influence your available income in retirement.

 Inflation Risk

-Inflation is the risk that the purchasing power of a dollar will decline over time, due to the rising cost of goods and services.
-If inflation runs at its historical long term average of about 3%, the purchasing power of a given sum of money will be cut in half in 23 years.
+Inflation is the risk that a dollar will buy less in the future than it does today.
+In general, this is due to the rising cost of goods and services.
+If inflation runs at its historical long-term average of about 3%, the purchasing power of a given sum of money will be cut in half in 23 years.
 If it jumps to 4%, the purchasing power is cut in half in 18 years.

 A simple example illustrates the impact of inflation on retirement income.
 Assuming a consistent annual inflation rate of 3%, and excluding taxes and investment returns in general, if $50,000 satisfies your retirement income needs this year, you’ll need $51,500 of income next year to meet the same income needs.
 In 10 years, you’ll need about $67,195 to equal the purchasing power of $50,000 this year.